PatrickC12/ProAnubisReconstruction/README.md

 1) Cluster events temporally, real particle events will be correlated in time.
 Should filter out most dark counts.
 2) Cluster hits spatially into x and y coordinates on RPCs.
 3) Generate all possible combinations of coordiante sets that could reconsctruct an event.
-4) Fit each combination with SVD (inspired by PCA, https://arxiv.org/abs/1404.1100)
+4) Fit each combination with Singular Value Decomposition (SVD) (inspired by Principal Component Analysis (PCA), https://arxiv.org/abs/1404.1100)
-5) Find combination that minimises Chi2 value of reconstruction.
+5) Find combination that minimises Chi2 (normalised w.r.t.
+DoF) value of reconstruction.

 I will compile a more comprehensive pseudo-code esque description of the reconstruction algorithm at some point.